jameshughes89/cs102/src/site/topic25.rst

 Computational Complexity
 ------------------------

-* For the best case scenario, we still need to do a complete pass over all :math:`n` elements since we can only conclude if it is sorted or not by looking at the whole list
+* For the best case scenario, we still need to do a complete pass over all :math:`n` elements since we can only conclude if it is sorted by looking at the whole list
     * Best case :math:`O(n)`

 * For the worst case, each pass is :math:`O(n)`, but we need a total of :math:`n-1` passes